Efficiently simulating the work distribution of multiple identical bosons with boson sampling: Introduction

+Though the output probability of boson sampling is associated with the permanent of a matrix, it is completely different from the problem of predicting or estimating the permanent via boson sampling.
+In fact, it is infeasible to directly estimate the individual output probability using boson sampling, as the detected probability is exponentially small and one has to collect exponentially many samples to achieve a reasonable accuracy \cite{Aaronson}.
+This is one of the main obstacles for limiting the practical applications of boson sampling.
+Fortunately, it is found that if these output probabilities are grouped and their sums are estimated, the polynomial samples rather than exponential ones are required for solving the certain problems \cite{chemistry1,huh2017vibronic,shen2018quantum,wang2020efficient,oh2022quantum}.
+In this way, boson sampling could be a potentially effective method to solve some practical problems.

-In this paper, we investigate how to calculate the work distribution of multiple non-interaction identical bosons in a one-dimensional quantum piston by a boson sampling machine.
-We first present a general theory for the work distribution of multiple bosons and establish a connection between the work distribution and the boson sampling.
-The transition amplitude matrix of the multi-boson eigenstates can be obtained by the numerical calculation, and we extend it into a near-unitary matrix according to its normalization property.
-The matrix then is programmed into an optical network to estimate the transition probability between the eigenstates through the measurement of output photons.
-As an example, we design a specific scheme to calculate the work distribution of three identical bosons.
-Our scheme can be easily extended to calculate the work distribution of tens of bosons.
-As the number of bosons scales up, the polynomial resource costs are required in terms of the number of optical elements.
-Scaling up to larger number of bosons would provide a strong evidence for quantum-enhanced computation.
+In this paper, we investigate how to use a boson sampling system to simulate the work distribution of multiple non-interaction identical bosons in a one-dimensional quantum piston.
+We firstly present a general theory for the work distribution of multiple bosons and establish a connection between the work distribution and boson sampling.
+Specifically, we numerically calculate the transition amplitude matrix of the single-boson eigenstates and program it into an optical network of boson sampling.
+The work distribution can be efficiently simulated by the output probabilities of boson sampling using the method of the grouped probability estimation (GPE) instead of the individual probability estimation (IPE).
+We also analyze the effect of system parameters on the work distribution and finally present a feasibility analysis of the scheme in terms of the resource cost.
+Our proposed way opens up a new possibility for studying the work distribution problem of quantum thermodynamics via the linear quantum optical network of boson sampling.